Houses in Multiple Occupation (HMOs)

 Safety standards in HMOs

-HMOs have high safety standards as there are greater risks involved.
+HMOs have high safety standards as there can be increased risks in this type of housing.
 For example, people often lock their rooms in shared accommodation, so there may be an increased risk of fire.

 Students can rent university-managed or registered accommodation.
 For more information about renting student accommodation, go to: